wavefrontHQ/help/cloud_integrations_add_snowflake.md

 Use the Snowflake integration to monitor a Snowflake database and the ACCOUNT_USAGE schema.

 To register a new Snowflake instance and start monitoring the Snowflake usage, you must give Tanzu Observability by Wavefront access to your Snowflake account.
-The overall process involves the following steps:
+The overall process involves steps which you can perform by following the instructions in your Wavefront cluster UI:

 * Generate a private and a public key.
   Snowflake supports key-pair authentication for enhanced authentication security.
-For more information, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/key-pair-auth.html#step-1-generate-the-private-key).
 * Create a custom role that will monitor the Snowflake usage, for example `WAVEFRONT`.
 * Grant the monitoring privileges to the new role.
 * Grant the role with the usage privilege on the warehouse.
 * Assign the role to a new or an already existing user who has the public key assigned.

-Follow the instructions in your Wavefront cluster UI if you don't know how to achieve this.

 After you generate the private and the public keys and create a user with the correct permissions, to register your Snowflake integration, follow these steps: